ppostuma/XPT2046_Touchscreen/README.md

 The Oak's version of SPI.cpp may be out of date, and may cause erroneous values.
 See more at http://www.ars-informatica.ca/eclectic/digistump-oak-with-a-touch-enabled-display-screen-circuit-and-code/.
 The entire project is described starting at http://www.ars-informatica.ca/eclectic/tutorial-digistump-oak-with-a-touch-enabled-display-screen/.

-Three-point calibration has been implemented using Fang and Chang's [u]Calibration in touch-screen systems[/u], http://www.ti.com/lit/an/slyt277/slyt277.pdf, Analog Applications Journal, 2007.
+Three-point calibration has been implemented using Fang and Chang's _Calibration in touch-screen systems_, http://www.ti.com/lit/an/slyt277/slyt277.pdf, Analog Applications Journal, 2007.

 The modified software is released under the same conditions as the original.
 Feel free to modify, share, etc.